paulb00th/galapagos/content/our-diving/our-main-dive-sites.md

 Travel duration:  Approx. 10 mins from Puerto Ayora.

 Dive Difficulty:  Ideal for novice & reactivate students.
-Also with much to offer divers with advanced qualifications.
+Also, with much to offer divers with advanced qualifications.

 Location:  To the southwest side of the bay.